The Clear Edge

 • Which archetypes generate the highest ROI?

-Most operators discover they over-accept Archetype 1 (exposure plays) and Archetype 4 (time vampires) while under-accepting Archetype 3 (proven performers).
-Pattern recognition lets you make faster, more accurate decisions.
+Most operators discover they over‑accept Archetype 1 (exposure plays) and Archetype 4 (time vampires) while under‑accepting Archetype 3 (proven performers).

 Question 1: 90‑day goal alignment?

-Podcast reaches your exact target audience.
-Host allows you to offer a lead magnet with an opt-in.
-Expected 40 opt-ins from 8,000 downloads (0.5% conversion rate).
+• Host allows you to offer a lead magnet with an opt‑in.

-Directly supports the email list goal.
-YES on Question 1.
+• Directly supports the email list growth goal.

-Question 2: Strength/energy fit?
+Question 2: Strength / energy fit?

-You’ve done 12 podcast interviews over 2 years.
-You’re confident in format, enjoy teaching through conversation, and feel energized after recording sessions.
+• You’re confident in the format, enjoy teaching through conversation, and feel energized after recording sessions.

-YES on Question 2.
+• All three sub‑questions YES → YES on Question 2.

 Question 3: ROI positive?